cpit252-spring-26-IT2/project-kaubook/README.md

 - Extensible design for adding new listing types in the future
 - Support for academic materials such as books, summaries, and lecture notes

- ## Additional Enhancements

-We improved the project by adding Docker, Docker Compose, and CI support.

-- **Docker / Docker Compose:** used to provide a consistent and portable build environment.
-- **CI with GitHub Actions:** used to automatically build the project whenever code is pushed, helping us verify that the project still works correctly.

 ## Usage